-On-the-Job Learning (OJL) Competencies - Early Childhood Teacher/Pre-K Teacher Date JW Initials Date APR Initials VM P Key- JW-Journey Person/Mentor APR- Apprentice - Annuals ED 105: Foundations of Education (300 hours) Identify Key Theories of Child Development Discuss the historical and contemporary philosophies and theories that impact on early childhood curriculum and practices Describe the purpose and essential content of the NAEYC Code of Ethical Conduct for early childhood educators Demonstrate an understanding of how child development impacts the whole child.
+On-the-Job Learning (OJL) Competencies - Early Childhood Teacher/Pre-K Teacher Date JW Initials Date APR Initials VM P Key- JW-Journey Person/Mentor APR- Apprentice Zaitai ED 105: Foundations of Education ē 1 2 300 hours) Identify Key Theories of Child Development Discuss the historical and contemporary philosophies and theories that impact on + + early childhood curriculum and practices 1 1 1 1 Describe the purpose and essential content of the NAEYC Code of Ethical Conduct 1 1 for early childhood educators 4 - Demonstrate an understanding of how child development impacts the whole child.
 Nurture positive relationships between children with their peers and others in the community.
 Share enthusiasm and describe child's abilities and preferences during play.
 Make connections between a child's development and how that impacts who they are.
-Describe how child development depends on supportive and responsive relationships.
+Describe how child development depends on supportive and responsive + + relationships.
 Consistently respond to children respectfully and in a timely manner.
 Model prosocial behaviors with peers, children, families and classroom visitors.
 Address child by name, talk to each child daily and encourage each child to call one another by their name.
 Use a tone of voice that is not threatening or intimidating to children.
 Has realistic expectations for age group.
 Develop a list of 3-5 developmentally appropriate classroom norms.
-Observe a child that may have been impacted by one of the following issues: inclusion, diversity, brain development, children and families at risk, poverty List ways that a child's growth, development and learning may have been impacted by: inclusion, diversity, brain development, children and families at risk, poverty List the different PA learning domains.
+0) Observe a child that may have been impacted by one of the following issues: inclusion, diversity, brain development, children and families at risk, poverty List ways that a child's growth, development and learning may have been impacted by: inclusion, diversity, brain development, children and families at risk, poverty List the different PA learning domains.
 Plan classroom activities using two different concepts from Child Development theorists.
 Review the Pennsylvania 2014/16 Learning Standards Continuum (LSC).
-Speak frequently about expected behaviors.
-Give children real choices and accept the choices that are made.
-Carefully plan out transitions and provides children with time to adjust.
-Assessment Summary ED 135: Family and Community Relationships (CDA content) (300 hours) Responsibly partner with families and other professionals to support the development and learning of students.
-Candidates must know and understand strategies to partner with families including: Maintaining respectful, ongoing, meaningful communication with family members that develops and sustains partnerships with families. man werester and sustains partners may wild failures.
+Speak frequently about expected behaviors. + + Give children real choices and accept the choices that are made.
+5 1 1 5 Carefully plan out transitions and provides children with time to adjust. + Assessment Summary I 5 2 1 ED 135: Family and Community Relationships (CDA content) ED 135: Family and Community Relationships (CDA content) (300 hours) Responsibly partner with families and other professionals to support the development and learning of students.
+0 82 ED 135: Family and Community Relationships (CDA content) (300 hours) Responsibly partner with families and other professionals to support the